syafiq/commonvul/README.md

 **Note:** Due to size limitations on GitHub, the pre-trained models and datasets used in this project are provided separately.
 Please refer to the instructions below for accessing and using these resources.

 ## Pre-trained models and datasets:
-- Download the pre-trained language models from [here](https://drive.google.com/drive/folders/1wBVmRHghSiFXBKS2KU-CnA6wZezuFmMF?usp=sharing).
+- Fine-tuned code LMs are available from [here](https://drive.google.com/drive/folders/1wBVmRHghSiFXBKS2KU-CnA6wZezuFmMF?usp=sharing).
-- Download the vulnerability datasets from [here](https://drive.google.com/drive/folders/1ki37wIXczktydHkW3Wmih852FAefatki?usp=sharing).
+- datasets are available from [here](https://drive.google.com/drive/folders/1ki37wIXczktydHkW3Wmih852FAefatki?usp=sharing).
-- Place the downloaded models and datasets in the appropriate directories.

 ## Fine-tune the language models:
 - If you want to fine-tune the models on your own, navigate to the `training/` directory.